Mesh vs Cardano SDK Alternatives

 Mesh vs Pallas

-Pallas is a Rust library providing low-level Cardano network interaction—chain sync, block parsing, and transaction submission.
+Pallas is a Rust library for low-level Cardano network interaction - chain sync, block parsing, and transaction submission.

 - Blockchain indexers and explorers